software-engineering-amsterdam/software-construction/2015-2016/README.md

 **IMPORTANT:** You are **required** to use Github.
 You should also commit **regularly**: NO huge final commit before the deadline.

-**IMPORTANT:** You are required to complete the lab assignment in teams of two.
-You're more than welcome to discuss and review with other teams, but you are not allowed to copy code.
+**IMPORTANT:** You are required to complete the lab assignment individually.
+You're more than welcome to discuss and review with others, but you are not allowed to copy code.
 We will use clone detection tools to detect plagiarism.

 **IMPORTANT:** The skeleton projects are setup to be used with Eclipse.